armory/docs/content/en/cd-as-a-service/setup/cli.md

    armory deploy start  -f canary.yaml
    ```

    The command starts your deployment and progresses until the first weight and pause you set.
-It also returns a deployment ID that you can use to check the status of your deployment and a link to the Status UI page for your deployment.
+It also returns a deployment ID that you can use to check the status of your deployment and a link to the Deployments UI page for your deployment.

 ## Monitor your deployment

-You can monitor the progress of any deployment through the CLI itself or from the Status UI.
-The Status UI gives you a visual representation of a deployment's health and progress in addition to controls.
-If your deployment strategy includes a manual approval step, use the Status UI to approve the step and continue.
+You can monitor the progress of any deployment through the CLI itself or from the Deployments UI.
+The Deployments UI gives you a visual representation of a deployment's health and progress in addition to controls.
+If your deployment strategy includes a manual approval step, use the Deployments UI to approve the step and continue.

-Run the following command to monitor your deployment through the CLI:
+Run the following command to get a direct link to monitor your deployment using the Deployments UI:

 ```bash
 armory deploy status -i <deployment-ID>